 Just as philosophical attitudes of Chinese and Americans may differ, so too have their reactions to my skating on the Wall.

 Photos from my early trips in 1995 shocked some Western friends to contend, “You mean they allow you to do that?”
-In contrast, responses from Chinese people were more positive and light-hearted.

 The first time I skated the Wall, a guard stationed at the Wall shouted in Mandarin and took my board.
 To my surprise, he traded me his rifle for my skateboard and tried to ride it, shooting down the hill out of control, skidding to a halt, and tearing holes in his clothes.

 Bruised and bleeding, he reacted with a smile, and raced up the hill for another try.

 Unexpectedly, we had a marvelous hour together, sharing the moment and cultural experiences.